 How Couples Can Repair After Conflict: Real Tools for Real Relationships

-Why Do We Hurt the People We Love?
+Why We Sometimes Hurt the People We Love

-Even couples who care deeply about each other can fall into repeating cycles of:
+Even couples who love each other can fall into common patterns:

 • Blame and defensiveness